 In some cases, partial isolation technologies offer acceptable latency levels.
-But this is situation-specific: in many cases latency can be poor and variable, particularly where technologies use protocols that aren't optimized for real-time communication.
+But this is situation-specific: in many cases latency can be poor and variable, particularly where technologies use protocols that aren't optimised for real-time communication.
 Transcoding can also create significant compatibility issues.
 Some kinds of content - like video playback, for example - may not work at all, or only function with a limited set of features.

 And as website and plugin developers constantly update their code, transcoding solution providers must continually update their systems to keep pace.
 When they fall behind, website features (and even entire websites) can stop working, significantly degrading the user experience.
+Some vendors will be tempted to fix such incompatibilities by allowing the unsupported code to simply pass through-increasing the security risk.

 Finally, for some websites, transcoding solutions can be bandwidth-intensive, meaning they don't work well under poor network conditions.
 This is particularly noticeable on sites where transcoding tricks don't work well.
-In these cases, providers have to fall back to pixel-pushing - for which their technology is typically not optimized, unlike true pixel-pushing solutions.
+In these cases, providers have to fall back to pixel-pushing - for which their technology is typically not optimised, unlike true pixel-pushing solutions.